 Comfort: Your baby will spend their mealtime in the high chair, so you want to make sure they are comfortable, supported, and enjoying themselves.
 Features like a footrest can be a great place for them to rest their kicking feet and features like a padded seat can help your baby enjoy their food or bottle in peace.

 Have your eye on a specific high chair or are you considering other options?
-Check out some of our top Chicco recommendations below:
+Check out some of our top Chicco high chair recommendations below:

 Upright and Reclining High Chairs